iBerry

 Children don't take kindly to education pushed down their throats - let them discover as much as possible for themselves.
 Also for adults, if you're busy or bored, perhaps with some understanding of climate change but wanting to fill in gaps in your knowledge, please do not scorn good information aimed at kids!

-ClimateKids is aimed at kids but could be ideal for anyone looking for quick basic knowledge.
-Just follow any of the main headings that are of interest.
+Aimed at kids but could be ideal for anyone looking for quick basic knowledge.
 There's a wealth of information including games, activities, videos and resources for educators:

 Center for Climate and Energy Solutions (C2ES)